NancyJack/Trial/README.md

 # Trial
-This is my first file in git
+This is my first file in git.
+This is trial